 Convening

-The General Assembly shall generally be convened every four years by order of the Council in accordance with the Council’s Rules of Procedure.
+The General Assembly shall generally be convened every four years by order of the Council in accordance with Art.
+8.2.3 of the Constitution..

 The General Assembly shall, where possible be convened during the same period and at the same location as a Conference, but in any case must be held no earlier than June of the General Assembly year.